Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

         -----------------------------
         ```

-    Once all sessions are in an `Established` state, BGP reset is complete for the Aruba switches.
+    Once all sessions are in an `Established` state, BGP reset is complete.

-    **Troubleshooting:** If some sessions remain `Idle`, then re-run the Aruba reset steps to clear and re-check status.